-When should I shovel the snow off my roof?
+When should I remove the snow off my roof?

-For those of you that are wondering “When should I shovel the snow off my roof?”
+For those of you that are wondering “When should I remove the snow off my roof?”
 Here is a quick rule of thumb to help you if you are concerned.

 Basic calculation (for a quick analysis only)